y0shK/comps-video-game-recommender/README.md

 * obtain API key from GiantBomb and GameSpot
 * put API key into .env
 * download metacritic\_game\_info.csv from Kaggle link, and put in same directory as recommendation.py
+* create conda environment and use: conda create --name YOUR_ENV --file requirements.txt
 * python recommendation.py

 ## Threats to Validity